To help everyone in the school community to be clear about what we are trying to achieve, our simple motto encapsulates our intentions:

 Five points in a half term

-Students will serve a 30-minute after-school detention if they receive five points within a half term.
+Students will serve a 30-minute lunchtime detention if they receive five points within a half term.

 Three points in a lesson

 If a student receives three points for inappropriate behaviour in one lesson, they will be removed from the lesson to prevent further disruption and will complete their work in another classroom.
-They will then serve a 60-minute after-school detention.
+They will then serve a 30-minute lunchtime detention and 60-minute after-school detention.
+We take poor behaviour in lessons very seriously and hope that the detentions prove to be a serious deterrent that helps create the purposeful learning environment we all want.

 Other detention sanctions